 Asset allocation funds give complete liberty to the investment advisor as to how the fund can be allocated among assets, such as money market funds, stocks, bonds, options, and tangible assets, such as precious metals or real estate.
 This gives the advisor the greatest freedom to respond to market conditions, and to develop a strategy for maximum profits.

-Designed to build a retirement income, target-date mutual funds (also, life-cycle funds) are funds of funds—including stock, bond, real estate, and international funds—where the mix of funds becomes more conservative as the target date approaches.
+Designed to build a retirement income, target-date mutual funds (aka life-cycle funds) are funds of funds — including stock, bond, real estate, and international funds — where the mix of funds becomes more conservative as the target date approaches.
 Some funds include international and real estate funds to provide diversification from stocks and bonds.
 The most popular target date currently is 2015-2029.
-Greater than 90% of these funds are in retirement accounts.
+More than 90% of these funds are in retirement accounts.

 More than 80% of the money in target-date funds is managed by 3 mutual-fund giants: Fidelity Investments, Vanguard Group, Inc., and T. Rowe Price Group, Inc.

-Expense ratios range from 0.21% of assets for Vanguard Target Retirement 2035 Fund to 1.25% or more, for other funds.
-Note that these expenses are to manage the target-date fund itself, and do not include the expense ratios of the underlying stock and bond funds.
+Expense ratios range from 0.21% of assets to 1.25% or more.
+Note that these expenses cover the management of the target-date fund itself, and do not include the expense ratios of the underlying stock and bond funds.

-The name quant comes from the root word of quantitative, which describes the primary method that quant funds used to generate profits: letting computers determine what stocks to buy and sell, and when, based on quantitative measures of desirable stock characteristics, such as price-to-earnings, price-to-book, price-to-sales, and other ratios.
+The name quant comes from the root word of quantitative, which describes the primary method that quant funds used to generate profits: letting computers determine what stocks to buy and sell, and when, based on quantitative measures of desirable stock characteristics, such as price-to-earnings, price-to-book, price-to-sales, and other financial ratios.
 Computers are also programmed to look at fundamental values, risk potential, and momentum.
-Because computers—not managers—select the trades based on specific algorithms, emotion is not a factor, and expense ratios are typically less than 1%.
+Because computers — not managers — select the trades based on specific algorithms, emotion is not a factor, and expense ratios are typically less than 1%.
 Minimum investments are usually $2,500 or $3,000.
 Some examples of quant funds are the Schwab Core Equity (SWANX), and INTECH Risk-Managed Stock (JRMSX) funds.

-These funds, recently created as a new type, are being marketed as a way to earn what they are calling "absolute returns"—a marketing term, not a guarantee.
+These funds, recently created as a new type, are being marketed as a way to earn what they are calling "absolute returns" — a marketing term, not a guarantee.
 The name probably stems from the fact that absolute numbers are always positive.
-Their goal is to produce positive returns every year, regardless of the financial markets, by using many of the techniques employed by hedge funds—investing in foreign currency and commodities in addition to buying stocks and bonds, and using options, swaps, arbitrage, and selling short, which are strategies for making money when the financial markets are declining.
-The drawback to this approach is that while these funds may do better in bear markets, and may, indeed, produce positive returns every year, they probably won't perform as well as other funds in a bull market because their use of opposing strategies diminishes their returns.
-To illustrate, the CSFB/Tremont Hedge Fund Index has continually risen since its inception in the early 90's, but it didn't do as well as the S&P 500 in the bull market of the late 90's, but it continued to rise even as the S&P declined substantially after March, 2000.
+Their goal is to produce positive returns every year, regardless of the financial markets, by using many of the techniques employed by hedge funds — investing in foreign currency and commodities in addition to buying stocks and bonds, and using options, swaps, arbitrage, and selling short, which are strategies for making money when financial markets decline.
+The drawback to this approach is that while these funds may do better in bear markets, and may, indeed, produce positive returns in most years, they probably won't perform as well as other funds in a bull market because their use of opposing strategies diminishes their returns.
 Some example absolute-return funds: Rydex Absolute Return Strategies A (RYMQX) and Rydex Absolute Return Strategies H (RYMSX).
-Minimum investment is typically $25,000 or more.
+Note, however, that these funds fell significantly during the Great Recession of 2008, and even declined significantly during the coronavirus scare in February 2020.
+These funds only increased about 20% from the Great Recession to the beginning of 2020, while the S&P 500 increased more than 300% during the same time.
+The minimum investment in these funds is typically $25,000 or more.

-Earnings-momentum, sometimes called profit-momentum, funds buy stocks of companies that are growing more rapidly than the market average, and that have a good earnings forecast by Wall Street analysts, which is often supplemented with the funds' in-house research.
+Earnings-momentum, sometimes called profit-momentum, funds buy stocks of companies growing more rapidly than the market average, with a good earnings forecast by Wall Street analysts, which is often supplemented with the funds' in-house research.
 When a company ceases to have increasing earnings, it is sold by the funds, which increases turnover of the funds' portfolio, and increases expenses and taxes for the investor.
 Furthermore, because fast-growing companies are frequently concentrated in particular sectors, these funds are less diversified than most, and thus have more risk.
 However, when the stock market is rising, these funds tend to do best of all, but when the stock market drops, these funds drop more than most.
-Typical examples include American Century Vista (TWCVX), which buys mid-cap growth stocks, and N/I Numeric Investors Emerging Growth (NIMCX), which emphasizes small growth companies.

 Qualified Dividend-Paying Stock Funds

-Dividend-paying stocks generally don't yield as much as bond funds, but they do have a greater potential for capital appreciation, and with qualified dividends, the top tax rate for the dividend income is 15% for most investors, and only 5% for people in the 2 lowest tax brackets.
-As an example, Goldman Sachs Growth and Income Fund is currently yielding about 1.5%, but its gains, with stock appreciation, through October 31, 2006 is 17.84%.
+Dividend-paying stocks generally don't yield as much as bond funds, but they do have a greater potential for capital appreciation, and with qualified dividends, the top tax rate for the dividend income is 15% for most investors, and only 0% for people in the 2 lowest tax brackets.

 Qualified Dividend Holding Periods

-In general, to qualify for the lower tax rates, the taxpayer must hold the dividend-paying stock for at least 61 days during the 121-day period beginning 60 days before the ex-dividend date – the first date that the buyer will not be entitled to receive that dividend.
-This same condition applies to qualified dividends paid out by mutual funds—the shareholder must have owned the mutual fund shares for a 61-day period that included a payment of dividends.
+To qualify for the lower tax rates, the taxpayer must hold the dividend-paying stock for at least 61 days during the 121-day period beginning 60 days before the ex-dividend date – the first date that the buyer will not be entitled to receive that dividend.
+This same condition applies to qualified dividends paid out by mutual funds — the shareholder must have owned the mutual fund shares for a 61-day period that included a payment of dividends.
 A similar holding period exists for preferred stock dividends attributable to a period exceeding 366 days.
 This holding period is at least 91 days during a 181-day period beginning 90 days before the ex-dividend date.
 More info: Taxation of Ordinary and Qualified Dividends

-Mutual funds, other regulated investment companies, and real estate investment trusts that pass through dividend income to their shareholders must meet the holding period test for the dividend-paying stocks that they hold in order for corresponding amounts that they pay out to be reported as qualified dividends on Form 1099-DIV.
-Investors must then meet the test relative to the shares that they hold directly, from which they received the qualified dividends that were reported to them.
+Mutual funds, other regulated investment companies, and real estate investment trusts that pass through dividend income to their shareholders must meet the holding period test for their dividend-paying stocks for those dividends to be reported as qualified dividends on Form 1099-DIV.
+Investors must then meet the test for the fund shares they hold, from which they received the qualified dividends reported to them.